Financial-Times/ft-frontend-build/README.md

       \_ vendor

-Where possible it's a good idea to keep your src code away from any directories your server framework expects your static assets to be as this may result in it executing some 'magic' which conflicts with what responsive-ft-grunt is trying to do e.g. dropwizard will copy your src templates directly into your public root, overwriting any changes you may have made to them.
+Where possible it's a good idea to keep your front-end src code away from any directories your server framework expects your static assets to be as this may result in it executing some 'magic' which conflicts with what responsive-ft-grunt is trying to do e.g. dropwizard will copy `./src/main/resources` directly into your public root.

 ## Configuration